About Indy JCRC

 Gadi Boukai moved to the US from Israel in 1999.
 Since 2004, he is working as a residential real estate agent with the F.C.
 Tucker Co.
 He is married, lives in the north side and a father to two adult children.
 He serves as the President of Etz Chaim Sephardic Congregation and as Executive Board member for the CIC- Center for Interfaith Cooperation.

-Secretary: Miriam Dant
+Vice President: Miriam Dant

 Government & Domestic Affairs Chair